Domestic violence in the United Kingdom: Effects of COVID-19

 During the coronavirus pandemic in 2020, there was generally an increase in demand for domestic abuse victim support services, including a 65% increase in calls and contacts logged by the National Domestic Abuse Helpline between April and June 2020, compared with the first three months of the year.
 According to the Crime Survey for England and Wales (CSEW) year ending March 2020, an estimated 5.5% of adults aged 16 to 74 years (2.3 million people) experienced domestic abuse in 2019.
 The police also recorded a total of 1,288,018 domestic abuse-related incidents and crimes in England and Wales (excluding Greater Manchester Police) in the year ending March 2020.
 Of these cases, 41% (529,077) were incidents not subsequently recorded as a crime.
 The remaining 59% (758,941) were recorded as domestic abuse-related crimes.

-Increases in demand for domestic abuse support were particularly noticeable following the easing of lockdown measures in mid-May, such as a 12% increase in the number of domestic abuse cases handled by Victim Support in the week lockdown restrictions were eased.
+Increases in demand for domestic abuse support were particularly noticeable following the easing of lockdown measures in mid-May 2020, such as a 12% increase in the number of domestic abuse cases handled by Victim Support in the week lockdown restrictions were eased.
 However, as the offences rate flagged as domestic abuse-related has been gradually increasing in recent years, and therefore it is not possible to determine if the coronavirus (COVID-19) pandemic have attributed to the increases in 2020.
-Domestic abuse campaigner, Jess Phillips MP, maintains the government focused too much on criminal justice, while police resources were cut and the availability of refuge beds was reduced.
+Labour MP Jess Phillips said the government focused too much on criminal justice, while police resources were cut and the availability of refuge beds was reduced.